RODA/DialogCreator/DialogCreator.md

   - Shortcut for `on(name, 'input', handler)`.

-- `trigger(name, event)`

-  - Dispatch a synthetic event on the element without directly changing its state.
-  - Supported events: `'click'`, `'change'`, `'input'`.
-  - Notes:
-    - For Checkbox/Radio, triggering `'click'` behaves like a user click (the control toggles via its built-in logic).
-    - Triggering `'change'` on inputs/selects notifies listeners but does not change the current value by itself.

 - `setSelected(name, value)`
   - Programmatically set selection.
   - For Select elements: sets the selected option by value (single-choice).
   - For Container elements: accepts a string or array of strings and replaces the current selection with exactly those labels.
   - Does not dispatch a `change` event automatically.
-If you need handlers to run, call `trigger(name, 'change')` after changing selection.
+If you need handlers to run, call `triggerChange(name)` after changing selection.
   - Throws a SyntaxError if the element doesn't exist, the control is missing, the option/row is not found, or the element type doesn't support selection.

 Validation and highlight helpers